 Chemistry is a tough subject to study.
 You will need to study various complex topics like organic chemistry, periodic tables, etc. This is one of the toughest branches of science.
 It has a strong connection with biology.
-Thus it is important for you to know how hard A-level Chemistry is than the GCSE level so that you could understand how much effort you will need to do for your A-levels.
+Thus it is important for you to know how hard A-level Chemistry is than the GCSE level so that you can understand how much effort you will need to do for your A-levels.

-If you find GCSE chemistry challenging then you must not choose to do A-level chemistry.
-Your GCSE is just a base for your A-level.
+• Your GCSE is just a base for your A-level.
 Your A-level will involve the various branches of Chemistry that you will need to recall and remember during your exam times.
-Though we have discussed more it, let us first learn more about A-level chemistry.

 What is A-level Chemistry?

-A-level Chemistry covers a large number of various basic concepts like the structure of the atom, controlling reactions, carbon-based molecules, etc. Physical sciences and applied sciences are interlinked through chemistry.
-You’ll take two exams for chemistry at the A-level level.
 Physical, organic, and inorganic chemistry are divided into these categories.
 While Organic and Inorganic Chemistry only appears in one paper each, Physical Chemistry appears in both.
 Because you have to understand three distinct sciences, each with a large list of subtopics, A-level chemistry becomes challenging.

 How hard is A-level Chemistry?